TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 44/Ezekiel 44.10.md

 ---

-But the Levites that went far from me, when Israel went astray, that went astray from me after their idols, they shall bear their iniquity.
+But the Levites who went far from me, when Israel went astray, who went astray from me after their idols, they shall bear their iniquity.